Fonta1n3/FullyNoded/Docs/QandA.md

 says the *Introduction to FN psbt signers* a week later [Link Medium post](https://medium.com/@FullyNoded/introducing-fully-noded-psbt-signers-8f259c1ec558).

 **Could you pls elaborate on that.
 My question is about the two medium posts of @Fonta1n3, that seem to have *contradictory* statements in it.**
-Answer - It's not contradictory, it does sign 100% offline.
+It's not contradictory, it does sign 100% offline.
 FN makes other commands that require an internet connection though, its possible to enhance that in the future.
 The 'online' commands that the signing process generates, do not reveal any sensitive data.

 #### Further elaboration on the answer / issue
 In order to make the signing functionality work as reliably as possible the app first passes it to your node for processing `bitcoin-cli walletprocesspsbt`, if for some reason the `psbt` you passed to the app does not hold all the `bip32_derivs` then that command will get your node to fill out the `bip32_derivs` for us (our offline signer needs the `bip32_derivs` in order to sign as they tell us what derivation path the private key needs to be at).
 The process command also gets your node to sign the psbt if it can, it is always possible a user has imported an `xprv` themselves into their node without FN knowing about it (FN2 for example makes your node a signer), so that command accounts for that possibility.